CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/overview.md

     ![screen showing where to click manage](./media/overview/04-appengine-analytics-variants34managepng.png)

 3. Here, you can manage all your existing views.
-Dont't forget to click **Save** afterwards.
+Don't forget to click **Save** afterwards.

     ![screen showing all the existing views](./media/overview/04-appengine-analytics-variants3manage.png)

 ## About a dashboard

-Before you begin working with the analytics, it’s helpful to know how each dashboard is structured.
+Before you begin working with Analytics, it’s helpful to know how each dashboard is structured.
 It includes two main sections:

 - **Filters**, where you define your criteria
 - **Reports**, where the filtered results are displayed